saroltah/we_love_vinyls_frontend/README.md

 [Roboto](https://fonts.google.com/specimen/Roboto)

-Special thanks to Code Institute tutor support for helping out with troubleshooting.
+Special thanks to Code Institute for the tutor support that helped me out with troubleshooting (shoutout for Sarah), and for the walktrough projects, that set examples and guidelines.